Written byShaun McGowan

 Money.com.au surveyed business owners across a range of industries and organisation sizes: micro (1-10 employees), small (11-50 employees), medium (51-200 employees) and large (more than 200 employees).
 Respondents also represented various lengths of time their businesses have been operational: young businesses (less than five years in operation) and established (more than five years).

-Sixty-nine (69) per cent of businesses accepted JobKeeper payments between April and end-September this year, while 16 per cent of businesses used the instant asset write-off, 14 per cent accepted the cash flow boost and two (2) per cent took out business finance through the SME Guarantee Scheme.
+Sixty-nine (69) per cent of businesses accepted JobKeeper payments between April and end-September this year, while 16 per cent of businesses used the instant asset write-off (for the purchasing of cars and equipment), 14 per cent accepted the cash flow boost and two (2) per cent took out business finance through the SME Guarantee Scheme (business loans).

 A higher proportion of large businesses accepted JobKeeper payments, at 92 per cent, compared with 67 per cent of medium businesses, and 61 per cent of businesses with less than 50 employees.